 XML layout

 XML is only format permissible as per eGov standards.
-SURGE will NOT processed files received in any other formats than those listed above.
+SURGE will NOT process files received in any other formats than those listed above.

 Preparation of Input File

 This section describes the process for preparation of input file which MLI needs to send to NCGTC.
 MLI’s need to prepare and send TWO separate files, each having different layout.
 The purpose of these two files is: